 If you don’t have a blog and you’re not sure how to set one up, it’s really simple.
 Check out my How to Start a Blog page and I walk you through the process.

 One of the hardest things to decide as a new freelancer is what you should charge.
-Most projects will pay a set amount for the completed project, not an hourly rate, and those rates can vary widely.
+Most projects will pay a set amount for the completed project or an amount per word, not an hourly rate.
+The pay for freelance writers can vary widely.
 Some blogs may pay $10 per article, and others may pay $500.
 Of course, there are a lot of factors that will influence how much a client is willing to pay.

 Since we’re talking mostly about writing for blogs here, let’s continue that thought process.
-In order to know how much you should charge you’ll need to know things like how many words the article should include, the amount of research needed to write the article, and the specific tasks that you’ll be expected to perform.
-At a bare minimum you will be expected to write and proofread the text.
+In order to know how much you should charge, you’ll need to know things like how many words the article should include (unless you’re being paid per word), the amount of research needed to write the article, and the specific tasks that you’ll be expected to perform.
+At a bare minimum, you will be expected to write and proofread the text.
 Some clients will have editors who provide additional proofreading, but you should always do your own proofreading as well.

 Some clients will want you to enter the article into WordPress or another content management system for their website.
 Some clients will want you to find photos that can be used along with the article.
 Some clients may even expect you to promote the article on your social media profiles after it is published.
-All of these things should factor in to what you are charging, because it will all impact how much time you need to spend on the project.
+All of these things should factor into the price you are charging because it will all impact how much time you need to spend on the project.

-As a new freelancer you may need to have some flexibility with your rates if you have trouble getting clients for the rates that you want.
-Once you get some experience under your belt you should be able to increase your rates.
+As a new freelancer, you may need to have some flexibility with your rates if you have trouble getting clients at the rates that you want.
+Some successful freelance writers started at $10 per article.

 Some of these job listings will mention the rate they are willing to pay, and others will ask you to provide your rate information.
 Any time you are responding to one of these ads be sure that you are following their instructions.
 If they ask you to send writing samples and rate information, be sure to do that.
 I’ve placed several ads over the years to hire freelance writers.
-You might be surprised at how many people will respond to say they are interested, but won’t follow the instructions by sending the information that is requested in the ad.
-If you don’t follow the directions you’re probably not going to get hired.
+You might be surprised at how many people will respond to say they are interested, but won’t follow the instructions by sending the requested information.
+If you don’t follow the directions, you’re probably not going to get hired.